Madame Joseph

 Madame Joseph (c.1900 – after late 1940s) was a stamp dealer active in London in the early part of the twentieth century and who has since been revealed to be a major supplier of stamps with forged cancels.
-In conjunction with her collaborators, over four hundred fake cancellations were used dated up to 1949.
+In conjunction with her collaborators, more than four hundred fake cancellations were used, dated up to 1949.
 A 1967 Aden canceller (MJ10) may not be a contemporary fake.
 Unfortunately, this is missing from the Royal Philatelic Society London archive.